Discover Bright Ideas

 • Innovators

-Dr. Jack Wennberg uncovered this systemic problem and created the Dartmouth Atlas of Geographical Variation to visualize treatment disparities.
-When his Foundation for Informed Medical Decision-Making faced collapse, George Bennett and Chris McKown formed Health Dialog and teamed up with Kevin Kimberlin of Spencer Trask & Co.
-They transformed Wennberg’s academic insights into practical solutions by building a company that served 24 million people with evidence-based medical information.
-Health Dialog grew to 2,000 employees and $330 million in revenue before its $775 million acquisition by BUPA.
+Dr. Jack Wennberg identified this systemic problem and created the Dartmouth Atlas of Geographical Variation to document treatment disparities.
+When his Foundation for Informed Medical Decision-Making needed support, George Bennett and Chris McKown formed Health Dialog with initial backing from Spencer Trask & Co.

 • Impact